Stay up to date

 Secure backups

-User education
+User training

 User education and training are even more important with remote connectivity and cloud technologies usage.
-Training your staff regularly on digital risks, security concerns, in this case, helps to ensure staff understand the need to protect assets from accidental events such as phishing attacks and social engineering attacks.
+Training your staff regularly on the digital risks, cloud security concerns, in this case, helps to ensure staff understand the need to protect assets from accidental events such as phishing attacks and social engineering attacks.

 Conclusion

 Your cloud infrastructure is as important to your business as the physical security of your office.
-But it’s not just about limiting access and then securing data on your network – you need to be proactive in identifying all potential threats before they happen so that you can take preventative measures and mitigate risk.
+But it’s not just about limiting access and securing your network – you need to be proactive in identifying all potential threats before they happen so that you can take preventative measures and mitigate risk.
 You also want a provider who will proactively monitor any breaches or vulnerabilities, identify them quickly, and fix them before anything bad happens.